-- Framed Synchronous Serial Transfer (single-channel or multi-channel)
+- Framed Synchronous Serial Transfer (Single or Multi-Channel)

 - Inter-IC Sound (I2S) Interface

-- AC-Link Compliant mode
+- · AC-Link Compliant Mode

-Many codecs intended for use in audio applications support sampling rates between 8 kHz and 48 kHz, and use one of the interface protocols listed above.
-The DCI module automatically handles the interface timing associated with these codecs.
+Many codecs intended for use in audio applications support sampling rates between 8 kHz and 48 kHz and use one of the interface protocols listed above.
+The DCI automatically handles the interface timing associated with these codecs.
 No overhead from the CPU is required until the requested amount of data has been transmitted and/or received by the DCI module.

-The data word length for the DCI module is programmable up to 16 bits to match the data size of the audio application.
+The data word length for the DCI is programmable up to 16 bits to match the data size of the audio application.
 However, many codecs have data word sizes greater than 16 bits.
-The DCI module can support long data word lengths.
-The DCI module is configured to transmit/receive the long word in multiple 16-bit time slots.
-This operation is transparent to the user-assigned application.
+The DCI can support long data word lengths.
+The DCI is configured to transmit or receive the long word in multiple 16-bit time slots.
+This operation is transparent to the user application.
 The long data word is stored in consecutive register locations.

-The DCI module can support up to 16 time slots in a data frame, for a maximum frame size of 256 bits.
-Control bits for each time slot in the data frame determine whether the DCI module transmits/receives during the time slot.
+The DCI can support up to 16 time slots in a data frame, for a maximum frame size of 256 bits.
+Control bits for each time slot in the data frame determine whether the DCI transmits or receives during the time slot.

-The dsPIC33E/PIC24E DMA module allows for direct transfer of data between RAM and DCI transmit and receive registers.
+The dsPIC33F/PIC24H DMA module allows for direct transfer of data between the dual port SRAM and DCI transmit and receive registers.